Selling a business | 15 min read

 Tax Considerations

 A professional accountant can guide you in optimising tax implications including capital gains tax (CGT), taking into consideration elements like the cost base, sale price, business structure, potential tax concessions, and your income in the selling year.
-Small businesses may be eligible for various tax concessions, such as those with an aggregated turnover of less than $2 million, and your accountant is best placed to advise on this.

 Legal Considerations